codepath/android_guides/Automated-Builds-with-Gradle-and-Jenkins-CI.md

-Once you've begun to use Gradle to build and test projects (see [Getting Started with Gradle](https://github.com/thecodepath/android_guides/wiki/Getting-Started-with-Gradle)), you might like to build automatically, run tests on every push to master, and push your builds to a deployment system.
+Once you've begun to use Gradle to build and test projects (see [Getting Started with Gradle](https://github.com/thecodepath/android_guides/wiki/Getting-Started-with-Gradle)), you might like to build automatically, run tests on every push to your repo, and push your builds to a deployment system.

 This tutorial reflects the author's workplace build environment, with [Jenkins CI](http://jenkins-ci.org/) running on a build server on the local network.
 You may be able to adapt this guide if you are using [Travis CI](http://docs.travis-ci.com/user/languages/java/) or [CircleCI](https://circleci.com/docs/android/).